 Fender Mustang GTX vs V2

 The Fender Mustang GTX is perfect for rehearsals and jamming.
 Additionally, the GTX will be loud enough to do a lot of gigs with as well.
 While this amplifier will never convert hardcore tube amp snobs, it sure is fun and sounds great.
-The digital modeling amplifiers are great for anyone who already knows what sort of sound they like as well as guitarists wanting to experiment with tone.
-If you are a seasoned professional hoping to capture the best tones on the planet then this amplifier probably isn’t right for you.
+The digital modeling amplifiers are fantastic for anyone who already knows what sort of sound they like as well as guitarists wanting to experiment with tone.
+If you are a seasoned professional hoping to capture the best tones on the planet, then this amplifier probably isn’t right for you.